Hyunmin-jasper-Cho/RGB2YUV/README.md

-# MP4TOYUV
+# RGB2YUV
-MP4TOYUV is one of the preprocessing processes of the [ YUV Super Resolution ](https://github.com/Hyunmin-jasper-Cho/YU-VSR) project,
+RGBTOYUV is one of the preprocessing processes of the [ YUV Super Resolution ](https://github.com/Hyunmin-jasper-Cho/YU-VSR) project,
 and it is a program that helps create YUV datasets in various environments, including the CTC environment.

+It contains **MP4TOYUV** and **PNG2YUV**,
+which MP4TOYUV makes .mp4 file into YUV file and
+PNG2YUV makes .png RGB image file into YUV file.

+**IMPORTANT**
+When execute the PNG2YUV, you should set the file directory in the code.
+There are **NO** PARAMETER setting.

 ## Environment
 > GNU++17